Oedipus Rex Literary Analysis

 Motifs in the play:

-There are some motifs in the play.
+There are several motifs in the play.
 For example, there are many mentions of prophecies in the play.
-Therefore, Oedipus and Jocasta are seen discussing some prophecies that they try to avoid but end up making them true in their lives.
+Therefore, Oedipus and Jocasta are seen discussing prophecies that they try to avoid but end up making them true in their lives.
 This shows the power of the gods over human life represented by the writer, Sophocles.
-However, according to the modern concept of emotional intelligence, in the light of Oedipus’ flaws (anger, stubbornness, and arrogance), these prophecies don’t appear impossible to avoid.

 Tone of Oedipus Rex:

 Well, the tone of Oedipus Rex is tense, serious, and tragic, and it gradually darkens as the play moves towards the truth discovery.
 So overall, the play has a gloomy tone due to its tragic unfolding.
-From the beginning which started from the arrival of the plague in Thebes to the discovery of Laius’ murderer who turned out to be Oedipus (the king), the play grew darker scene by scene.
+From the plague-related destruction in Thebes to the discovery of Laius’ murderer (Oedipus), the play grew dark more and more scene by scene.

 Genre of the play:

-The genre of this play is tragedy as it’s a sad story of a king, Oedipus.
+The genre of this play is tragedy as it’s a sad story of the king, Oedipus.
 The story focused on how the prophecy of an oracle came true despite the characters’ struggle to avoid the sad incidents.
-Actually, the father of Oedipus was destined by Apollo that his son would kill him and marry his mother because Laius raped a noble man (Chrysippus, the son of the king, Pelops).
+Actually, the father of Oedipus was destined by Apollo that his son would kill him and marry his mother because Laius raped one noble man (Chrysippus, the son of the king, Pelops).
 Laius and Jocasta tried their best efforts to avoid the tragic incidents but could not avoid them.
 Oedipus unknowingly murdered Laius and married Jocasta.
-So the play revolves around the idea of the irresistible authority of gods over human lives.
+So the play revolves around the idea of the irresistible authority of the gods over human lives.
+One more notable point is the incident of the rape and curse of Apollo is not mentioned or shown in the play.
+The play starts with the arrival of the plague and its negative impacts within Thebes in Oedipus’ era.

 The general style of Oedipus Rex is dialogue-based.
-Throughout the play, a reader mainly knows about the plot sections through its characters’ conversations.
-So the play heavily relies on various characters’ dialogues in various scenes for the story’s unfolding.
+Throughout the piece, a reader mainly knows about the story’s sections through its characters’ conversations.
+So the piece heavily relies on the characters’ dialogues in various scenes for the story’s unfolding.

 Conclusion: